wp-plugins/seamless-schema/readme.txt

 == Configuration ==

 Configure the default page type and metadata and for the homepage.
 By clicking *Settings* / *Seamless Schema* in the admin page.
 This is optional since Wordpress' values (page title, description and header image) are used by default.
+You can also set the Twitter username of your website for the Twitter site cards from here.

 If you have Polylang installed, you can set per-language settings.

+Authors can fill their Twitter username in their profile for the Twitter site cards.

 == How to use ==